tangentsoft/pidp8i/doc/uwfocal-manual.md

 list all of the lines in Group 1 starting from line 1.5 (if it exists).

 Line numbers in the range '.01-.
-99" are termed 'relative line numbers', i.e. they refer to lines in the -current group-, rather than to lines in 'Group 0'.
+99" are termed 'relative line numbers', i.e. they refer to lines in the *current group*, rather than to lines in 'Group 0'.
 The use of such line numbers is encouraged because it makes the program more compact and also allows subroutines to be moved easily from one part of the program to another without having to worry about internal references.
-Lines with numbers less than 1.00 -can- be saved as part of the indirect program, but they can only be executed when the program is started from the beginning since there is no way to branch to them at a later time.
+Lines with numbers less than 1.00 *can* be saved as part of the indirect program, but they can only be executed when the program is started from the beginning since there is no way to branch to them at a later time.